 On top of sumptuous displays, a top-class race meeting and a local concentration of classic car specialists, Monterey also features some of the world’s best-known auction houses

-With thousands of vehicles and 10 times as many enthusiasts flocking to the Monterey Peninsula for the annual Car Week later this month, even those with no more than a passing interest in automobiles can find themselves tempted to take the plunge and invest in a classic - so it's no surprise that many of the leading auction specialists converge on the area in an effort to capitalise on the situation.
+With thousands of vehicles and 10 times as many enthusiasts flocking to the Monterey Peninsula for the annual Car Week, even those with no more than a passing interest in automobiles can find themselves tempted to take the plunge and invest in a classic – so it’s no surprise that many of the leading auction specialists converge on the area in an effort to capitalise on the situation.

 This year, no fewer than six sales will be staged by different houses that, between them, will hammer down cars worth hundreds of millions of dollars.
 With the market being notably softer than it was at its peak a couple of years ago, it might seem unlikely that the record $38.1 million achieved by Bonhams for a Ferrari 250 GTO in 2014 will be surpassed – were it not for the fact that RM Sotheby’s has consigned a GTO as this year’s headline-grabber.
 It could fetch as much as $45 million…

-Gooding and Co – the official Pebble Beach auction
+Gooding & Co – The official Pebble Beach auction